gtauzin/kedro-dagster/docs/pages/technical.md

 ```

 !!! note
-    The `docker_executor` requires the `dagster-docker package.
+  The `docker_executor` requires the `dagster-docker` package.

-#### Customizing Jobs
+#### Customizing jobs

 You can filter which nodes, tags, or inputs/outputs are included in each job.
 Each job can be associated with a pre-defined executor and/or schedule.
 See the [Kedro pipeline documentation](https://docs.kedro.org/en/stable/api/kedro.pipeline.Pipeline.html#kedro.pipeline.Pipeline.filter) for more on pipelines and filtering.
-The accepted pipeline parameters are documented in the associated Pydantic model, [`PipelineOptions](api.md#pipelineoptions).
+The accepted pipeline parameters are documented in the associated Pydantic model, [`PipelineOptions`](api.md#pipelineoptions).

 To each job, you can assign a schedule and/or an executor by name if it was previously defined in the configuration file.